Recognition of same-sex unions in Italy: Failed attempts in 2006–2008

 During the 2006 electoral campaign, Romano Prodi, leader of The Union, promised to introduce legislation recognising cohabiting same-sex couples if elected.
 Prodi's centre-left coalition subsequently won a majority of seats in Parliament and was able to form the Prodi II Government.
-In February 2007, the government introduced a draft bill to recognise domestic partnerships under the name Diritti e doveri delle persone stabilmente Conviventi (DiCo; "Rights and duties of stable cohabitants").
+In February 2007, the government introduced a draft bill to recognise domestic partnerships under the name "Rights and duties of stable cohabitants" (DiCo; Diritti e doveri delle persone stabilmente conviventi).
 The bill faced considerable opposition from the Catholic Church, and in the Senate from the majority of the right-wing opposition, but also from certain elements within Prodi's fractious coalition.
 Delays meant the bill could not reach the floor for a conclusive vote.
 A demonstration was held in Rome on 10 March 2007 in support of the legislation.
 Thousands of activists waved alarm clocks in the air, signalling it was "high time" for such a law.
 Some government officials, including Minister for Equal Opportunities Barbara Pollastrini and Minister for Social Solidarity Paolo Ferrero, took part in the demonstration and were later criticized by Prodi for their participation.
 Two days later, the Episcopal Conference of Italy (CEI) staged a counter-demonstration, also in Rome.
 Police sources claimed that about 800,000 people participated in the demonstration, including some Catholic government ministers such as Clemente Mastella and Giuseppe Fioroni.
 On 16 June, the annual Rome pride parade hit a record attendance of about 1,000,000 demonstrators.
 The parade had a strong political flavour, as LGBT associations meant it to be a response to the opposition demonstrations.

-The DiCo bill was merged with other civil union proposals in late 2007 and the Senate's Judiciary Committee began discussing a new draft bill known as "Contract for Social Unions" (Contratto di Unione Solidale).
+The DiCo bill was merged with other civil union proposals in late 2007 and the Senate's Judiciary Committee began discussing a new draft bill to establish "Contract for Social Unions" (Contratto di Unione Solidale).
 Nevertheless, in February 2008, an early election was called, thus dissolving Parliament.
 All pending legislation died in committee.
 Two Italian filmmakers, Gustav Hofer and Luca Ragazzi, directed the award-winning documentary Suddenly, Last Winter (Improvvisamente l'inverno scorso) on the DiCo bill.